 Franz Heeke, Muenster (Germany)

 A fluid in a glass rotates, when eccentrically shaken.
 My hypothesis: Such "shaker effects" play an important role in celestial mechanics, driving and controlling the rotation of sun and planets.
 The assumed mechanism of interaction is described in chapters below.
 All central celestial bodies are being shaken around eccentrically to a minor or greater extent, depending on mass, orbit and orbit eccentricity of their satellite(s).
-"Shaker effects" are probably of influence also on our weather and climate.
+"Shaker effects" are most certain of influence also on our weather and climate.

 (a) The planets produce a differential rotation of our sun, which varies with their constellation.
 This differential rotation generates whirls and turbulence, which we observe as sunspots and solar activities.

-(b) The moons of the giant planets are "driving" the rotation of their parent planet up to an extent, that matter may be ejected or expelled at its equator.
+(b) The moons of the giant planets are "driving" the rotation of their parent planet up to an extent, that matter may be ejected at its equator.
 The ejected matter forms planetary rings or segments of rings.

 (d) Planets are exchanging angular momentum among themselves in such a way, that mutual disturbances are minimized.
 This is probably reflected in the Titius-Bode law.